Importing and licensing a car from overseas

 Vehicles manufactured up to 15 years ago, may need to be converted to right-hand drive before they can be licensed.

-For more information, please read the Department of Infrastructure, Transport, Regional Development and Communications' vehicle standards bulletin 'Steering Conversions for Left Hand Drive Vehicles' (VSB4), which describes various methods of steering conversion and the minimum standards of workmanship expected.
+For more information, please read the Department of Infrastructure, Transport, Regional Development, Communications, and the Arts' vehicle standards bulletin 'Steering Conversions for Left Hand Drive Vehicles' (VSB4), which describes various methods of steering conversion and the minimum standards of workmanship expected.